 2007; Edwards et al. 2011).
 The mechanistic approach to quantifying trade-offs is rare and has previously been attempted mainly for phytoplankton (Shuter 1979; Toseland et al. 2013a) or phytoplankton groups, e.g., diazotrophs (Pahlow et al. 2013).
 In principle, a mechanistic understanding allows generalizations beyond the few species that we have been able to examine experimentally and permits the construction of trait-based models with better predictive power.
-This work has crystalized into the identification of three life-form transcending key traits: resource acquisition mode, defence, and body size.
+This work has crystalized into the identification of three groups of life-form transcending key traits: resource acquisition mode, defence, and body size.
 Body size determines the order of magnitude of all vital rates (feeding, growth, metabolism, mortality, etc.) and defines the main physical constraints of an organism (Kiørboe and Hirst 2014).
-Body size also largely governs the mode of resource acquisition-cost-defence trade-offs govern the diversity of communities as they allow the co-existence of many trait-compositions with similar fitness (Tilman 1990; Våge et al. 2013), as expressed by the ultimate Darwinian mission of reproduction.
+Body size also largely governs the mode of resource acquisitions and can thus be considered a master trait (Andersen et al. 2015c).
+The resource acquisition-cost-defence trade-offs govern the diversity of communities as they allow the co-existence of many trait-compositions with similar fitness (Tilman 1990; Våge et al. 2013), as expressed by the ultimate Darwinian mission of reproduction.
 We thus argue that these three 'traits' capture the most important aspect of the ecology of an organism, and that they provide a sufficient basis for a trait-based description or model of an ecosystem.

-The three general traits materialize differently for different life forms.
-For example, bacteria need to produce specific enzymes to utilize certain organic molecules and, thus have to pay for enzyme synthesis to be rewarded (Traving et al. 2015); phytoplankton must invest in a photosynthetic apparatus to fix inorganic carbon (Chakraborty et al. 2016a); protozoa, zooplankton, and other animals may have to swim to encounter food, but are penalized by higher metabolic and mortality cost (Kiørboe et al. 2014).
+The three groups of traits materialize differently for different life forms.
+For example, bacteria need to produce specific enzymes to utilize certain organic molecules and, thus have to pay for enzyme synthesis to be rewarded (Traving et al. 2015); phytoplankton must invest in a photosynthetic apparatus to fix inorganic carbon (Chakraborty et al. 2016a); protozoa, zooplankton, and other animals may have to swim to encounter food, but are penalized by higher metabolic and mortality cost (Kiørboe et al. 2014a).
 These selected examples constitute only parts of our work but serve to illustrate how we have approached the resource acquisition-defence trade-off complex for different life forms.

-Within theme II, we have utilized these insights and quantifications of trade-offs to formulate a suite of mechanistically underpinned trait-based models: i) We have used fitness optimization to study resource acquisition strategies among unicellular plankton (Berge et al. 2016; Chakraborty et al. 2016b).
+While traits are properties of individuals, trait distributions describe properties of communities or ecosystems.
+Within theme II, we have utilized the insights and quantifications of trade-offs to formulate a suite of mechanistically underpinned trait-based models to predict trait distributions: i) We have used fitness optimization to study resource acquisition strategies among unicellular plankton (Berge et al. 2016; Chakraborty et al. 2016b).
 This work has created the foundation to build a size- and trait-based model of the entire uni-cellular plankton complex; ii) We have developed game-theoretic approaches to describe the offspring size strategies of life in the ocean (Olsson and Andersen 2016; Olsson et al. 2016); iii) We have made dynamic models involving the resource acquisition-defence trade-off for the seasonal succession of zooplankton (Mariani et al. 2013; Kenitz et al. 2016) and for the global distribution of gelatinous plankton (Schnedler-Meyer et al. 2016). iv) We have developed fully dynamic size- and trait-based models of the trait distribution of fish communities (with an open-source implementation: Scott et al. 2014), which have been used by us (e.g. Jacobsen et al. 2016) and others (e.g. Jennings and Collingridge 2015) to describe the effects of fishing on a global scale.